ychaouche/mailcop/README.md

      59  China

 ```
-And here I can see what accounts are trying to be hacked the most :
+And here I can see what accounts are trying to get hacked the most :
 ```
 root@messagerie[10.10.10.19] ~/SCRIPTS/MAIL # ./mailcop-logins
 [...]